& management's discussion and analysis

 certificate from a Practicing Company Secretary confirming compliance with the conditions

-of Corporate Governance as stipulated in the Regulation 34 of the Listing Regulations is
+of Corporate Governance as stipulated in the Regulation 34 of the Listing Regulations, is

 annexed to this Annual Report.